History of the FIFA World Cup: 2020s

-Lionel Messi, captain of Argentina, only player to win the Ballon d'Or at a World Cup twice.
+Lionel Messi, captain of Argentina, the only player to win the Ballon d'Or at a World Cup twice.

 The 2022 World Cup was hosted by Qatar, and was the first tournament to not be held in the northern hemisphere summer time in which it is usually held, and it was also the first to be held in the Middle East.
-The cup was won by Argentina, who prevailed over defending champions France 4–2 in the penalty shootout, after the final was drawn 3–3 after extra time, despite France's Kylian Mbappé netting a hat-trick, becoming only the second player to do so in a World Cup Final.
+The cup was won by Argentina, who prevailed over defending champions France 4–2 in the penalty shoot-out, after the final was drawn 3–3 after extra time, despite France's Kylian Mbappé netting a hat-trick, becoming only the second player to do so in a World Cup Final.
 Previous tournament runners-up Croatia won the match for third place, beating Morocco 2–1, whose fourth-place finish was the furthest of any African or Arab nation at the World Cup.
 It was also the last to feature 32 teams.

-The 2026 World Cup is scheduled to be jointly hosted by the United States, Canada and Mexico, all in North America, making it the first to be hosted by three nations, and the tournament will also expand to 48 teams.
+The 2026 World Cup was co-hosted by the United States, Canada and Mexico, all in North America, making it the first to be hosted by three nations.
+It is also the first tournament to feature 48 teams.
+The cup was won by Spain, who prevailed over defending champions Argentina 1–0.